MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-content-roadmap.md

 There are two types of services: stateless and stateful.
 Stateless services can store persistent state in an external storage service such as Azure Storage, Azure SQL Database, or Azure Cosmos DB.
 Use a stateless service when the service has no persistent storage at all.
 A stateful service uses Service Fabric to manage your service's state via its Reliable Collections or Reliable Actors programming models.

 When creating a named service, you specify a partition scheme.
 Services with large amounts of state split the data across partitions.
 Each partition is responsible for a portion of the complete state of the service, which is spread across the cluster's nodes.
-Within a partition, stateless named services have instances while stateful named services have replicas.
-Usually, stateless named services only ever have one partition since they have no internal state.
-Stateful named services maintain their state within replicas and each partition has its own replica set.
-Read and write operations are performed at one replica (called the Primary).
-Changes to state from write operations are replicated to multiple other replicas (called Active Secondaries).

 The following diagram shows the relationship between applications and service instances, partitions, and replicas.